 The planters are located in three groupings.
 Seven planters containing herbs and edible vegetables, located adjacent to Cruden House.
 Eight planters containing perennial shrubs and olive trees, running from the Cruden garages, alongside the path running towards the shopping precinct, Seven planters, containing perennial plants and shrubs, running from Cornish House to Bateman House.
 There is also a wildflower meadow, directly in front of the Henry Moore statue.

 We also have an organic vegetable garden, behind the Brandon library, where we grow tomatoes, courgettes, peppers, beans, lettuce, kale, cabbage, cucumbers, red currants, gooseberries, and raspberries.

 In Autumn 2017 Southwark council awarded the estate a grant to have a landscape gardener design a planting scheme, and the plants were put in place in late 2017.
 A group of residents decided to get involved with helping with the planting, and have taken on the responsibility of watering, weeding, and maintaining the plants.

-In the planters at the base of Cruden House, we currently have a variety of herbs, sage, rosemary, bay leaves, thyme, lemon thyme, and also some edible vegetables, tomatoes, chilli peppers, courgettes, sweet peas, sweetcorn, growing, and the intention is that these be available to residents and members of the gardening group.
+In the planters at the base of Cruden House, we currently have a variety of herbs, sage, rosemary, bay leaves, thyme, lemon thyme growing.
+The intention is that these be available to residents and members of the gardening group.